 Finding meaning in your landscape pictures.

 By relating a way of seeing to memories, even culturally constructed ones, I had made the work more personal and by doing so allowed the possibility for shared meaning.
-The more personal you make your work, the more likely that it will strike a cord with an audience although that audience may be smaller in number.
+The more personal you make your work, the more likely that it will strike a chord with an audience although that audience may be smaller in number.

-In March 2020 due to the Covid 19 lockdown I was back in the forest, this time just after some rare rainfall.
-Now a different forest revealed itself, and with no expectations I looked for anything that caught my eye.
-A patch of ground with newly cut trees and branches, revealed bark and green foliage saturated with rain and of course deeper colours.
+In March 2020 due to the Covid 19 lockdown, I was back in the forest, this time just after some rare rainfall.
+Now a different forest revealed itself, and with no expectations, I looked for anything that caught my eye.
+A patch of ground with newly cut trees and branches revealed bark and green foliage saturated with rain and of course deeper colours.
 The scene overall held just two main colours.

 Being aware of how your images can work beyond the literal, however well rendered it is, is where most photographers want to be.
 Landscape photography is perhaps one of the most difficult areas to encourage this in but it’s possible.